Release Process

 Quality Driven Process

-Long Term: Maintained for an extended period of time (at least 2.5 years) overlapping previous LTS release for at least half a year.
+Long Term: Maintained for an extended period of time (at least 5 years).

 Product Focused